rockman007372/Obsidian-Vault/Relational Mappings From ER to Schema.md

 ```

-#### Many-to-One
+#### Many-to-One (PK)

 ![[Pasted image 20230214143708.png]]

 2 approaches:
 - Create 2 entity sets and 1 relationship set.
 Set the primary key of the relationship set to the PK of the "One" entity set.
+(Hence, Many-to-one is also called as **Key Constraint**)
 - Combine the "One" entity set with the relationship set.

 ```sql